An Elementary Approach to the Group Law on Elliptic Curves: Introduction and statement of results

-\begin{theorem} $(E,+)$ is an abelian group with neutral element $O$. \end{theorem}
+\begin{theorem} $(E,+)$ is an abelian group with neutral element $\Oo$. \end{theorem}

-From the definition it is clear that the addition is commutative, that $O$ is the neutral element and that the inverse of $P=(x,y)$ is given by $-P:=(x,-y)$.
-The hard part is to show that the addition is also associative.
-Typically, proofs of the associativity require advanced algebraic geometry or the theory of elliptic functions, in particular the Weierstra\ss\ $\wp$-function.
+From the definition it is clear that the addition is commutative, that $\Oo$ is the neutral element, that the inverse of $P=(x,y)\in E\smallsetminus\{\Oo\}$ is given by $-P:=(x,-y)$ and that $-\Oo=\Oo$.
+The only non-trivial part is the associativity.
+One approach to this is to concentrate on elliptic curves over $\C$ and use the theory of elliptic functions, in particular the Weierstra\ss\ $\wp$-function.
+See for example \cite{koblitz} or \cite{lang} for this approach.
+Another possibility is to use somewhat advanced algebraic geometry, for example the Riemann--Roch theorem, the Cayley--Bacharach theorem and/or B\'ezout's theorem.
+We refer the reader to \cite{fulton,husem,silverman,washington} for various geometric proofs.
 In \cite{friedl} a completely elementary proof of the group law is given only using the explicit formulas in the definition of the addition.
 However, the proof of the associativity requires some advanced computer-aided arguments.
 The author notes: ``\ldots it turns out that the explicit computations in the proof are very hard.
 The verification of some identities took several hours on a modern computer; this proof could not have been carried out before the 1980's.''

-In this short note we give an elementary proof of the associativity, which doesn't rely on the use of computer calculations.
-For simplicity we only consider the generic case, in which only (I) is used in the definitions of $(P_1+P_2)+P_3$ and $P_1+(P_2+P_3)$.
-The cases where (II) is used can be seen (and proved) as limits of the generic case.
-We leave the details to the reader.
+Here we give an elementary proof of the associativity, not relying on the use of computer calculations.